rich-iannone/splitr/README.md

 This dispersion model formally begins at 00:00 UTC on July 1, 2015 (using `start_day = "2015-07-01"` and `start_hour = 0`).
 The model run is a forward run (i.e., moving forward in time, with `direction = "forward"`) and not backwards (would be set as `direction = "backward"`).
 Essentially, running in forward mode means the starting location is a source of emissions; running backward means that the starting location is a receptor.

-This run has been set to be modelled for 24 h (`duration = 24`).
+This run has been set to be modeled for 24 h (`duration = 24`).
 The starting location of 49.0ºN and 123.0ºW is set using `lat = 49.0` and `lon = -123.0`; the starting height of 50 m above ground level is set by `height = 50`.
 The meteorological options include the type of met data to use (global NCEP Reanalysis data is used here with `met_type = "reanalysis`).

 A single emissions species is set to be emitted (using `add_emissions()`) for 6 hours (`duration = 6`) at an emission rate of 5 mass units per hour (`rate = 5`).
 Emissions begin at the same time as the start of the model (`start_day = "2015-07-01"` and `start_hour = 0`).
 The properties of the emitted pollutant are defined using `add_species()`.
 Here, the physical properties of particle diameter (in micrometers), density (in grams per cubic centimeter), and shape factor (value from 0 to 1), respectively, are defined with `pdiam = 1`, `density = 1`, and `shape_factor = 1`.